arqalite/fire-king-guide/src/combos/ulcanix/sacred/5-princess-arvata-kirin.md

 ## Promethean Princess + Arvata + High Kirin setup

-Last but not least, you can trade the [_Salamangreat Sunlight Wolf_] recycle for more interruption by ending with [_Fire King High Avatar Kirin_] besides the usual setup.
+Last but not least, you can trade the [_Salamangreat Sunlight Wolf_] recycle for more interruption by ending on High Kirin alongside the usual setup.

 <center>
 <br/><video class="player" controls preload="auto">